Get Directions

 Through detective work and historical evidence, Bradley Smith explores some of the site’s most intriguing questions: What was the unusual object discovered in the Saron attic?
 Why did a groundhog unearth so many artifacts beneath a wall?
 When did the Brother’s Chapel vanish?
 And where did Conrad Beissel really live?
 This program invites the audience to weigh the evidence and decide for themselves.

-• Wednesday, November 20 – 7:00 PM
+• Thursday, November 20 – 7:00 PM

 Terry Barkley — “The Snow Hill Cloister: Ephrata’s Daughter Community”